AnalogJ/lexicon/docs/developer_guide.rst

     - ``lexicon`` is designed to work with multiple versions of python.
 That means your code will be tested against python 3.8 and 3.11 on Windows, Linux and Mac OS X.
-    - any provider specific dependencies need a particular configuration in the ``pyproject:toml``
+    - any provider specific dependencies need a particular configuration in the ``pyproject.toml``
       file:

-    Add the specific dependency as an optional dependency under the ``[tool.poetry.dependencies]`` block.
+    Under the ``[tool.poetry.dependencies]`` block, add the specific dependency as an optional dependency.

     .. code-block:: toml